xiaowu0162/LongMemEval/README.md

 ![Example Questions in LongMemEval](assets/longmemeval_examples.png)

  Inspired by the needle-in-a-haystack" test, we design an attribute-controlled pipeline to compile a coherent, extensible, and timestamped chat history for each question.
-A chat system, then, is required to parse the dynamic interactions online for memorization, and answer the question after all the interaction sessions.
+LongMemEval requires chat systems to parse the dynamic interactions online for memorization, and answer the question after all the interaction sessions.

 ## 🛠️ Setup